 It is also adviced that you avoid alcohol before the session.
 During the treatment, you may feel heat or warming sensations, tingling, slight pulsing sensations, coldness, or have the feeling of floating.
 You may also have auditory or visual experiences, such as seeing a range of colours and shapes while your eyes are closed, or hearing different tones.
 These experiences are all completely normal.
 It is also possible for you to not feel anything at all during the session, or even to fall asleep.
 This does not mean the treatment isn’t working for you, instead it means that the way your body, mind and spirit can receive the best healing possible is for it to work on a deeper level of consciousness that cannot always be felt in a waking or surface state.

 Bola will end the treatment at the agreed time and leave you to continue in your experience, unless you wish to discuss any messages or ask any questions.
 You can also contact her afterwards after you have rested.
-If it is a distance treatment, you can send Bola any questions and she may also send you a message if something came up during the session that she wishes to pass on to you.
+If it is a distant treatment, you can send Bola any questions and she may also send you a message if something came up during the session intuitively that she wishes to pass on to you.